 In remote update mode, Stratix III devices loads the factory configuration image upon power up.
 The user-defined factory configuration determines which application configuration is to be loaded and triggers a reconfiguration cycle.
+The factory configuration may also contain application logics.

 When used with serial configuration devices, the remote update mode allows an application configuration to start at any flash sector boundary.
 This translates to a maximum of 128 pages in the EPCS64 device and 32 pages in the EPCS16 device, where the minimum size of each page is 512 KBits.
-Additionally, the remote update mode features a user watchdog timer that can detect functional errors in an application configuration.
+Additionally, the remote update mode features a user watchdog timer that determines the validity of an application configuration.